fisufba/fisufba-server/README.md

 ### Deployment Environment Setup

 For deployment purposes, you need Docker and PostgreSQL only.
-Make sure you have a `fisufba` table already created in PostgreSQL.
+Make sure you have a `fisufba` database already created in PostgreSQL.

 Configure `env.ini` as explained in the development section.